 You are required to check into a lab drawer at the beginning of the quarter, and check out of it at the end.
 You are responsible for verifying that all your glassware is present and unbroken at the start of the lab.
-If you need to replace glassware during the quarter due to loss or breakage, a charge will be applied to your student accound.
+If you need to replace glassware during the quarter due to loss or breakage, a charge will be applied to your student account.
 If you drop the course, you must still arrange a time with your instructor to check out your lab drawer.
-The stockroom technician will not check out lockers for any students, and not checking out by the end of the quarter will result in an administrative fee and a hold on your registration.
+The stockroom technician will not check out lockers for any students, and not checking out by the end of the quarter will result in a hold being placed on your registration.